Methadone Side Effects

 Applies to methadone: oral liquid, oral solution, oral tablet, oral tablet for suspension

-Check with your doctor immediately if any of the following side effects occur while taking methadone:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking methadone:Incidence not known

 - Black, tarry stools